Difference Between Spring vs Hibernate

 Hibernate framework provides an abstraction layer which means programmers need not worry about implementation.
 Hibernate will implement different modules for developers internally like writing query’s to perform CURD operations on the database and establishing connection to different kinds of databases.
 Hibernate framework is used to develop persistence logic which means storing and processing the data for long use.
 In a precise manner hibernate framework is an open-source to develop objects which are independent of database software and make independent persistence logic in Java for all Java enterprise edition (JEE).

-Head To Head Comparison Between Spring and Hibernate (Infographics)
+Head To Head Comparison Between Spring vs Hibernate (Infographics)

 Below is the top 6 differences between Spring vs Hibernate